Available with Spatial Analyst license.

 Starting with a raster elevation surface as input, with these tools, you can gain information by producing a new dataset that identifies a specific pattern within an original dataset.
 You can derive patterns that were not readily apparent in the original surface, such as contours, angle of slope, steepest downslope direction (Aspect), and shaded relief (Hillshade).

-Each surface tool provides insight into a surface that can be used as an end in itself or as input into additional analysis.
+Each surface tool provides insight into a surface that can be used as an end in itself or as input to additional analysis.

 Derives the aspect from each cell of a raster surface.